 Tuvalu is one of the few former British colonies, now sovereign countries, still flying a national flag featuring the Union Jack in the canton (Australia, New Zealand, and Fiji are the others).

-This flag is simply based on Tuvalu’s coat of arms.
+This rippled-edge flag is simply based on Tuvalu’s coat of arms.
 The nine alternating waves represent the nine islands of the nation.
 Adopting such a new national flag would help Tuvalu raise international awareness about the precariousness of their islands’ existence.

 Provinces and States

 Current official Canadian provincial and US state flag designs are notoriously ill-considered.
-Here I attempt to pick some low hanging fruit.
+Here I’ve attempted to pick some low hanging fruit.

 A simplified design, based on Alberta’s coat of arms, as seen in the centre of the current flag.